Updated on May 12, 2022

 Many communities will spell out things you're not allowed to do, or things you'll get removed from the community for.
 But the opposite approach — highlighting the things you do want people to do — is what will really help the community thrive.

-In her time managing the Teachable community, Noele highlighted things like "abundance mindset" and "success is in the details" as community values.
-"Not at all to say you get removed if you don't have these things, just that we're spelling out the best vision we have of the community — a place where people share specifically how they succeeded so it's replicable, and are friendly toward potential competition," she explains.
+In her time managing the Teachable community, Noele highlighted things like ‘abundance mindset’ and ‘success is in the details’ as community values.
+"That’s not at all to say you get removed if you don't have these things,” she says.
+“We're spelling out the best vision we have of the community — a place where people share specifically how they succeeded so it's replicable, and are friendly toward potential competition.

 "We would use these values to prompt people toward making stronger contributions, like asking people follow-up questions to dig into the details, or congratulate people who demonstrated community values."